 The beauty, scarcity, unique density of gold (no other metal outside the platinum group is so heavy) and the ease with which it could melt, form and be measured made it a natural trading medium.
 Humanity has always thought of gold as an object of value, even before the invention of currency.
 People began forming tools with copper and iron tens of thousands of years ago, but gold is the oldest metal that didn't need fire, hammer, or mold to become anything.
 Iron, copper, and most other metals are found in the form of mineral bodies, which require time and energy to melt.

+This has led to gold being a popular choice for investments such as a Gold IRA.
 One of the reasons gold still has value is because people have made it valuable.
 Gold can be considered more valuable than other metals because people perceive it as more valuable.
 This belief comes from the psychology of human beings and their desire to accumulate wealth, tangible assets and precious metals, among other things.
 Soon after, the US dollar became a kind of de facto currency for the rest of the world, since the United States held most of the world's gold reserves.

 Pure gold is highly resistant to aging and tarnishing, so most of the gold from the hominid era still survives today and lives on in your smartphones, computer chips and watches.
 If you invest in a company that mines gold and sells it on the market, it's called “paper” because, technically, you never own any physical piece of the metal.
 While the gold standard appears to have been largely a failure, the system has advantages.
 During the gold standard era, anyone could go to a bank and exchange paper money for a certain amount of gold.